jianshu93/metaT_directionality_check/README.md

 ### How to use
 ```
-### for demo input, you must have wget and prodigal installed.
+### for demo input, you must have wget and prodigal installed or in the path.
 Ruby, perl and Python 3 are also required.
 git clone https://github.com/jianshu93/metaT_directionality_check.git
 cd metaT_directionality_check
 gunzip ./demo_input/INPUT_nonribosomal_S9.interleaved.subsample.fa.gz